Mawlamyine University

 Mawlamyine University (also the University of Mawlamyine; မော်လမြိုင် တက္ကသိုလ် /my/), located in Mawlamyine, is the largest university in Mon State, Myanmar.
-Being established in 1953, Mawlamyine University is the third oldest Arts and Science university in the country after Yangon University (est 1878) and Mandalay University (est 1925).
+Established in 1953, Mawlamyine University is the third oldest Arts and Science university in the country after Yangon University (est 1878) and Mandalay University (est 1925).
 The university offers bachelor's and master's degree programs in liberal arts and sciences.
 It is one of the few universities in the country to offer a specialization in marine science.

 History

 Foundation

 The university was founded in 1953 as Moulmein Intermediate College under Rangoon University.

 Selecting the site

 The beautiful landscape and its environment was an ideal site for a college.
-The site of the college was located at about four miles away from the north east of the downtown section of Moulmein (Mawlamyine).
+The site of the college was located about four miles northeast of the downtown section of Moulmein (Mawlamyine).
 When it was founded in the early 1950s, the size of the college was 417.87 acres.
 It was bounded by Moulmein-Taungwaing, main road and Moulmein-Amherst roads.
 On the east side of the site, there is a mountain called Taungwaing mountain, half a mile away from the college.
 About a quarter of a mile away from the college across the Moulmein-Taungwaing road, there was a former WWII airfield (now Mawlamyine Airport) used by the Royal Air Force and the American Flying Tigers.

 Before construction of the college, Taungwaing mountain and its surrounding areas had been a camping site for the British administrators and local elites and the gardens of local Chinese community during the colonial period in the 19th and early 20th centuries.
 According to Howard Malcom, an American traveler in 1836, early settlers of the Moulmein Chinese community made a living by growing vegetables and fruits in Taungwaing (hill-circle in Burmese, ling-ding in Chinese) and its surrounding areas.